vuestorefront/vue-storefront/packages/core/docs/composition/extending-graphql-queries.md

 The application does not reload automatically after saving the changes in Server Middleware.
 Due to this, you have to restart the application manually.
 We are working on enabling Hot Reloading in future updates.
 :::

-If given e-commerce integration uses GraphQL API, you may want to change the default queries or mutations sent to it from the Vue Storefront application.
+If given integration uses GraphQL API, you may want to change the default queries or mutations sent to the platform.
 It's possible for selected requests using "custom queries".

 Custom queries allow you to modify or even entirely replace the default GraphQL queries and mutations that the integration uses out of the box.
-To do this, follow the steps above.

-## Registering and using custom query
+## Using custom queries

 ### Step 1: Check if the method is extendable